rejectedbanana/BoB/README.md

 If you run into issues, please reach out to me at kmartini@tiniscientific.com

 ## How to use the app
-- Open the app of your watch.
+- Open the app on your watch.

 - Tap the "Start Sampling Button!